hieuvu-0111/Deep-Learning-and-its-application-to-stock-markets/README.md

   ]
 }
 ```
-Note that the realistic financial data should be inputted to ouput meaningful information.
+Note that the realistic financial data should be used to ouput meaningful information.

 **Sample response**: